 In the process of ordering a piece, the customer and I discuss the details of the commission.
 All my pieces are unique, one-off customs that won’t be made a second time.
 I might of course re-visit the theme.
 Once we reach an agreement and I can start working, I ask for a non-refundable 200 Euro down-payment.
 The rest of the price is to be paid after completion, if the customer is happy with the end result.

 I do not have a waiting list.
 I work on a case-by-case basis, only taking on new commission when an older one is completed.
 I work on no more than two pieces at a time (not accounting for the customization service).
 If you wish to commission a piece, contact me and I will let you know if I have a free slot and if not, when the next slot will likely open up.

 The turn-around time for a sword depends heavily on my free time.
-I am not doing this full-time and can only work when med school (and life) allows.
-Naturally, during vacation time I can get a lot more work done than during the semester.
-In general, I would assume a 6-10 month turn-around time, starting the moment I receive the down payment (I will let you know when you can send it, i.e. when I’m ready to start on your piece).
+I am not doing this full-time and can only work when my full-time job (and life) permits.
+In general, I would assume a 10-12 month turn-around time, starting the moment I receive the down payment (I will let you know when you can send it, i.e. when I’m ready to start on your piece).
 The piece may also get done sooner or later, for that I unfortunately cannot give any guarantee.
 I will always keep you up-to-date about the state of your commission though.